-If there is concern that the pupil is in immediate danger contact Children's Social Care 01793 466903.
-You may also consider contacting the police on 999.
+If there is concern that the pupil is in immediate danger contact Children's Social Care MASH 01793 466903 You may also consider contacting the police on 999.
 Go to section 'Making a referral to Social Care' (page 9)

-• Contact the parent/s or carer/s of the pupil concerned, if this has not already been done.
-You may wish to take advice from Children's Social Care before contacting the

-• Ensure that the parent/carer understands that a record will be kept by the school.
-Step 3
+- Contact the parent/s or carer/s of the pupil concerned, if this has not already been done.
+You may wish to take advice from Children's Social Care before contacting the parent/carer.
+If, having sought advice, you believe that sharing this information may increase the risk of harm to the pupil do not share with parents at this stage.
+You must document your decision-making here if the decision is made not to share information with parents/carers.
+In the majority of cases informing the parents/carers of the concern / disclosure which has been reported will not increase risk.
+Ask for any additional information from the parent/carer if applicable. - Ensure that the parent/carer understands that a record will be kept by the school.

-- Refer to the local authority threshold document to support decision-making about what action is now required. - What are the risks to the child?
+- Refer to the local authority threshold document Threshold framework Swindon Safeguarding Partnership to support decision-making about what action is now required. - What are the risks to the child?
 Are they familial; posed by someone in the child's family?
 Are they extra-familial; posed by adults or peers outside of the home?
-(See Part 1 of KCSIE for further information) - If the concern does not require immediate contact with Children's Social care consider this latest concern within the context of any wider concerns / disclosures.
-This may mean further discussion with the pupil's class teacher and /or referring back to safeguarding or child protection records if they exist.
+(See Part 1 of KCSIE for further information) - If the concern does not require immediate contact with Children's/ consider this latest concern within the context of any wider concerns / disclosures.
+This may mean further discussion with the pupil's class teacher and /or referring to safeguarding or child protection records if they exist.